wingedrhino/DistroSetup/Ubuntu/README.md

     it from the references section.
     * Refer to this [GitHub issue](https://github.com/raboof/realtimeconfigquickscan/issues/27)
 * [Liquorix](https://liquorix.net/)
-  * A Linux Kernel which is tuned for realtime preemption.
+  * A Linux Kernel which is tuned for realtime audio, available for Debian and I haven't yet had to use this, because the UbuntuStudio `lowlatency` kernel has been more than enough for my needs!
-  * I haven't yet tried this out, but it should ideally offer better performance than the `-lowlatency` kernels included in the official Ubuntu repositories.
 * [KXStudio](https://kx.studio/)
-  * Additional Pro Audio Software for Linux
+  * Additional Pro Audio Software for Ubuntu/Debian based distros.
-  * I haven't tried these out myself so will update these docs if/when I do!
+  * I believe most tools here are being depreciated.
+Cadence interferes with everything, Catia is not as good as qJackCtl's built-in patch bay, and Manjaro has more recent versions of all software and plugins.
+I'd just use `Ubuntu Studio Controls` to begin with!